jeff-hykin/ai_robotics/lab2.md

-# Programming Lab 2: Behaviors and IRM

-## Learning Objectives

-- Building behaviors from other behaviors or perceptual/motor schemas.
-- Implicit coordination with schemas with IRM.
-- Familiarity with the `OpenCV` library.
-- Have fun thinking about `Petit Mal` robot art installation.

-## Things to bring along to the lab

-- Laptop (with Ubuntu 20.04 installed)
-- USB-A to USB-C adapter if you only have USB-C ports on your laptop.

-## Introduction

-This assignment consists of 2 parts:

-1. Programming two independent behaviors; `Engage` and `Cower`, test it in `MoveIt`, and then on the `Survivor Buddy (SB)`.

-2. Answering questions related to the concepts used in the assignment and on your implementation.

-## Engage behavior

-### Attention-seeking

-Hear a loud noise/clap and make a movement/noise to attract attention.
-The programmer may design any behavior (including generating audio) that they seem appropriate to attract attention.

-### Mirroring
+# RVIZ camera check: add -> by topic -> camera -> image

+# Part 1.1: The `Engage` Behavior

+Extra credit: when a loud noise is heard, make the bot make a noise (extension to lab1)

+1. If a human face is detected, orient to it.
+2. If the person moves their head to their-left survivor buddy should move its head to its-left; same way as a mirror works.
-If a human face is detected, orient to it.
-If the human face moves close slowly, the robot moves close slowly as well (attraction).
-If the person moves head to left, `SB` moves its `face` the same amount to its right (mirroring).
-The behavior should try to match the speed of the human face movement.
+3. If the human face moves closer to survivor buddy, the robot moves close slowly as well (attraction)

-> _Note:_ SB's `face` refers to the phone mounted on it.

-### Confused
+4. test it in `MoveIt`
+5. test it on `Survivor Buddy (SB)`.

+# Part 1.2: The `Confused` Behavior

-If the human face goes out of view, then it acts confused.
-The programmer may design any behavior that seems appropriate for being `confused`.
+1. If the human face goes out of view, survivor buddy should act confused.

-> _Note:_ If no human face is detected for more than `N` seconds (a parameter), start over.
+2. If no human face is detected for more than `N` seconds (a parameter), start over.

-## Cower behavior
+# Part 1.3: The `Cower` Behavior

-If a human face is too close, **OR** if the approach is too fast, withdraw (repulsion) and protect its `face` (cower).
+1. If a human face is too close, **OR** if the approach is too fast, withdraw (repulsion) and protect its `face` (cower).
+2. test it in `MoveIt`
+3. test it on `Survivor Buddy (SB)`.

 ## Extra credit (up to 25%)